chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 	int			node_id;
 	// Wait queue for the kswapd pageout daemon wait_queue_head_t	kswapd_wait;
-	// Pointer to the process descriptor of the kswapd kernel thread. 参见kswapd节 struct task_struct	*kswapd;
+	// Pointer to the process descriptor of the kswapd kernel thread. 参见[6.4.1.1.3.1.1 kswapd]节 struct task_struct	*kswapd;
 	// Logarithmic size of free blocks to be created by kswapd int			kswapd_max_order;